petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-the-github-repository.md

 ---
 # Setting Up the GitHub Repository

-The first task to do after you've had your Liferay Cloud account provisioned is to set up the project's Git repository so you can deploy configurations as an administrator.
+Your first task after your Liferay Cloud account is provisioned is to set up the project's Git repository so you can deploy configurations as an administrator.
 Marcus must follow this procedure as the Delectable Bonsai project's administrator.

 Set up the repository and complete your first push to ensure it's working.